joseeden/joeden/docs/Cybersecurity/001-Fundamentals/050-Governance-Elements.md

 - Resource Management
 - Performance Measurement

-### Monitoring

-Involves regularly reviewing and assessing the effectiveness of the governance framework.
+**Monitoring** involves regularly reviewing and assessing the effectiveness of the governance framework.

 - Helps identify any gaps or weaknesses.
 - Weakness might have arisen due to changes in technology or regulations.

-### Revision

-Involves updating the governance framework to address these gaps or weaknesses.
+**Revision** involves updating the governance framework to address these gaps or weaknesses.

 - Updates on regulations may require more stringent data protection.
 - Adopting new procedures and implementing new IT systems.